Closed loop obstruction

 - Distended small bowel loops in the central lower abdomen.
 Transition points seen both up and downstream of the distension.

-- Associated haziness of the mesentery consistent with mesenteric oedema and congestion.
+- Associated haziness of the mesentery consistent with mesenteric edema and congestion.

-- Thickening of the wall of one of the distended loops, suggestive of developing small bowel ischaemia.
+- Thickening of the wall of one of the distended loops, suggestive of developing small bowel ischemia.